SebastianWendel/chef-graylog2/README.md

 # Limitations #
 * For now there is no authentication on the backend side.
+* All dependencies will be automatically installed and cannot be define alternatively.

 # ToDos and Issues #
 If you have any questions or recommendations just create a issue at the github repository.